murray-lab/2d-arm-model/README.md

 - "Population subspaces reflect movement intention for arm and brain-machine interface control."
 H. Lalazar, J.M.
 Murray, L.F.
 Abbott, E. Vaadia, BioRxiv (2019)

-The model in this notebook is an implementation based on the last reference above, with the additional inclusion of gravitational force and the option to have the arm move on an inclined plane rather than in the horizontal plane.
+The model in this notebook is an implementation based on the last reference above.
+This is the same as the model used in the first two references above, with the additional inclusion of gravitational force and the option to have the arm move on an inclined plane rather than in the horizontal plane.
 This makes the model useful for studying the muscle control needed both for movement and for maintaining a fixed posture.